 The Scottish Land Commission recognises that Gaelic is an integral part of Scotland's heritage, national identity and cultural life.
 There is a time-honoured interconnection between the people of Scotland, their close connection to living on and working the land, and the Gaelic language.
-The Scottish Land Commission is committed to the objectives set out in the National Plan for Gaelic and has put in place the necessary structures and initiatives to ensure that Gaelic has a sustainable future in Scotland.
+The Scottish Land Commission is committed to the objectives set out in the National Gaelic Language Plan and has put in place the necessary structures and initiatives to help create a sustainable future for Gaelic Scotland.

-The Scottish Land Commission recognises that the position of Gaelic is extremely fragile and if Gaelic is to be revitalised as a living language in Scotland, a concerted effort on the part of government, the public and private sectors, community organisations and individual speakers is required to:
+The Scottish Land Commission recognises that the position of Gaelic is extremely fragile and if Gaelic is to continue as a living language in Scotland, a concerted effort on the part of government, the public and private sectors, community organisations and individual speakers is required to:

-- enhance the status of Gaelic
+- Enhance the status of Gaelic

-- promote the acquisition and learning of Gaelic
+- Promote the acquisition and learning of Gaelic

-- encourage the increased use of Gaelic.
+- Encourage the increased use of Gaelic.

-This document is the Scottish Land Commission's Gaelic Language Plan, prepared within the framework of the Gaelic Language (Scotland) Act 2005.
+This document is the first edition of the Scottish Land Commission's Gaelic Language Plan, prepared within the framework of the Gaelic Language (Scotland) Act 2005.
 It sets out how we will use Gaelic in the operation of our functions, how we will enable the use of Gaelic when communicating with the public and key partners, and how we will promote and develop Gaelic.

-The Scottish Land Commission's Gaelic Language Plan has been prepared in accordance with statutory criteria set out in the 2005 Act, with regard to the National Plan for Gaelic and the Guidance on the Development of Gaelic Language Plans.
+The Scottish Land Commission's Gaelic Language Plan has been prepared in accordance with statutory criteria set out in the 2005 Act, with regard to the National Gaelic Language Plan and the Guidance on the Development of Gaelic Language Plans.